WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 <img src="https://raw.githubusercontent.com/WillemJan/willemjan.github.io/master/_posts/2021/calibration.png" alt="Calibration">

-For calibration I've used a little [pygame](https://www.pygame.org/) interface, the ESP8266 are using a serial connection in this example:
+For calibration I've used a little [pygame](https://www.pygame.org/) interface, the ESP8266 are using a serial (scenario 1) connection in this example.
+Because in my setup two ultrasonic range sensors are aligned up, they will allways interfer (from picking up the wrong signals) and this spit out semi-random data, during calibration if a book is fetched, it will noise-cancel out the two interfearing sensors.
+If we get a stable reading 8 times in a row, we will know the position of the book.
+The position information on the book can later be used to trigger action's when the book ik fetched from the shelf.

 ```
 #!/usr/bin/env python3